jnidzwetzki/bboxdb/doc/network.md

 * Version - The protocol version, currently always 0x01.
 * Type - The type of the request.
 * Request-ID - The id of the request, e.g., a consecutive number.
+* Body length - The length of the body as a long value.

 Request Types: